mathieuprog/fluent-graphql/README.md

 ## Limitations

 * IDs must be unique globally (e.g. UUIDs)
-* lists of entities are sets, i.e. they may not contain duplicates (may add support for arrays)
+* lists of entities are sets, i.e. they may not contain duplicates (may add support for arrays in the future)

 ## Install!